-- CL 1 When submitting records for tournament qualification, schools listing forfeit wins/losses must attach an explanation for same. - CL 2 When fewer than eight (8) schools qualify in a group and section, the Executive Committee may combine one or more groups/divisions because of insufficient competition without regard to Public/Non-public classification.
+- CL 1 When submitting records for tournament qualification, schools listing forfeit wins/losses must attach an explanation for same. - CL 2 When fewer than eight (8) schools qualify in a group and section, the Executive Committee may combine one or more groups/divisions because of insufficient competition without regard to Public/Non-public classification. - Section 2.

-Section 2.
 All contests involving member schools must be played according to the rules of the National Federation of State High School Associations.
-This applies to all sports for which rules are formulated by that Association.

-CL 1 The NJSIAA does not permit "exhibition" (non-scoring) participation in any sport.
-Therefore, any reference to "exhibition" events, bouts and the like (e.g., in the National Federation Swimming Rules) are not permitted.

-Section 3.
-All baseball, basketball, field hockey, fencing, football, gymnastics, ice hockey, lacrosse, soccer, softball, swimming, tennis, volleyball, and wrestling officials working in any NJSIAA interschool varsity baseball, basketball, field hockey, fencing, football, ice hockey, lacrosse, soccer, softball, tennis, or volleyball game, gymnastics or swimming meet, or wrestling match, must be registered with the Association and listed in the Directory of approved officials published by the NJSIAA.
+This applies to all sports for which rules are formulated by that Association. - CL 1 The NJSIAA does not permit "exhibition" (non-scoring) participation in any sport.
+Therefore, any reference to "exhibition" events, bouts and the like (e.g., in the National Federation Swimming Rules) are not permitted. - Section 3.
+All baseball, basketball, field hockey, fencing, football, gymnastics, ice hockey, lacrosse, soccer, softball, swimming, tennis, volleyball, and wrestling officials working in any NJSIAA interschool varsity baseball, basketball, field hockey, fencing, football, ice hockey, lacrosse, soccer, softball, tennis, or volleyball game, gymnastics or swimming meet, or wrestling match, must be registered with the Association and listed in the Directory of approved officials published by the NJSIAA. - Section 4.

-CL 1 - Fencing

-2010-2011 - Fencing officials must be registered with the NJSIAA for all NJSIAA tournament competition.

-2011-2012 - Fencing officials must be registered with the NJSIAA for all interscholastic competition.

-CL 2 - Tennis

-Officials for all tournament rounds must be registered with a local chapter.

-Only registered officials may be used for regular season matches when schools see fit to hire same.

-Section 4.
 The Executive Committee may approve the certification of officials and/or officials' chapters in all sports; and the minimum requirements for testing, training and evaluating all officials.
-(See pages 115-116 for NJSIAA minimum requirements for approval of officials' chapters and minimum requirements for registration of officials.)
+(See pages 70-71 for NJSIAA minimum requirements for approval of officials' chapters and minimum requirements for registration of officials.)